 This blog has been created to chronicle my journey to discover art works by the artist known as Sister Mary James Ann, B.V.M., or Ann Walsh, a Sisters of Charity nun, and my only maternal aunt, neé Seraphia Walsh.
-Decades after her death, and years after my mother’s, when there is no one around anymore to probe for questions, I have discovered that I missed a huge opportunity to connect with and learn about an incredible family artist.
+Decades after her death, and years after my mother’s, when there is no one around anymore to probe for questions, I regret to discover that I missed a huge opportunity to connect with and learn about an incredible family artist.

 I knew from my early childhood that my aunt was a talented artist.
 Two of her pieces hung in my family’s dining room — exquisite Asian figures on silk.
 All of us appreciated their beauty, my mother designed an Asian dining room around them, but we also took them somewhat for granted.
 They were always there.
 A photo of one, a Japanese geisha, is featured left, possibly a copy of an original Asian piece.
 This was the kind of artist we thought she was—the standard of her talent.
 As they hung on our wall, never changing, my aunt, a thousand miles away, was growing as an artist — experimenting and exploding with color, texture, medium and form.
 We had no idea!

 Given my aunt’s religious vocation, vows and somewhat restricted lifestyle (she experienced significant changes and freedom in the late 60s after Vatican II) our family’s visits with her were spaced out about every two or three years and rarely centered around her life and accomplishments.
 She visited us, rarely the other way around!
 We placed her on a huge pedestal because of her “nun-ness” and because we didn’t get to see her as much as we did my dad’s family.
 Her infrequent visits focused on her only, younger sister Ursula, her brother-in-law Jim, and their three adorable (smile) children, Jimmy, Michele and Barbara.